plipowczan/brain/content/ABOUT/Motivation system for my kids.md

 4. At the end of day I check if all tasks from the day are completed - if so I transfer the money (automatically for all tasks - each task has its own amount - for the simplicity the amounts are the same because of the additional rules - see below).

 ### Additional rules:
-1. They get money only when all tasks from that day are completed
+1. They get money each day only when all tasks from that day are completed.
-2. They get additional amount of money at the end of week when all days are completed
+2. They get additional amount of money at the end of week when tasks for all days are completed.
-3. They are not allowed to use cell or TV for entertainment purposes before they complete all tasks for the day
+3. They are not allowed to use cell or TV for entertainment purposes before they complete all tasks for the day.
+4. They need to have at least one goal for money collecting and the amount of money they collect doesn't exceed the goal value.

 # Tasks 2022
 ## Emily (2013)